polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 ## Where to go next

-Now that you know how Substrate relies on a few key Rust features like traits, generic types, and macros—you can explore the following resources to learn more.
+Now that you know how Substrate relies on a few key Rust features—like traits, generic types, and macros—you can explore the following resources to learn more.

 * [Rust book](https://doc.rust-lang.org/book/)
 * [Why Rust?](https://www.parity.io/blog/why-rust) (blog by Parity)